What is Atrial Myxoma?

 The surgery does not leave any visible scar.
 Additionally, the operation also allows a quick and uneventful recovery.
 The minimally invasive procedure produces less bleeding, pain, or chance of infection than the traditional breastbone splitting operation.
 Most patients can be discharged home two days after surgery.

 What are the Early Symptoms of Atrial Myxoma?

 An atrial myxoma can cause a variety of symptoms that can be vague, and early diagnosis may be missed.
 Complaints typically include:

 - Generally “Not Feeling Yourself”

-Echocardiograms are the best way to quickly confirm the diagnosis and see the location of an atrial myxoma.
-There are several diagnostic tests used to confirm and give your heart surgeon a roadmap for tumor removal.
+Echocardiograms can quickly confirm the diagnosis and see the location of atrial myxoma.
+Furthermore, diagnostic tests can confirm the condition, and give your heart surgeon a roadmap for tumor removal.

 - Transthoracic Echocardiogram (TTE) is a noninvasive, painless imaging study that uses ultrasound waves to show the size and location of the cardiac myxoma within the heart.

 - Transesophageal Echocardiogram (TEE) uses the same ultrasound technology of the TTE but this time the probe is passed through the esophagus into the stomach for a closer look and sharper details of the heart structures.

 - Genetic testing may be appropriate if suspicion of the Carney complex is raised.